Mid North Weather

 Mid North Forecast

-Saturday Partly cloudy.
-Light winds becoming N/NE 15 to 20 km/h during the evening.
+Tuesday Partly cloudy.
+Slight (20%) chance of a shower in the morning.
+Light winds becoming S 15 to 25 km/h during the morning.

 Mid North Weather Forecasts